What Is a MOD??

 My thanks to my work colleague who did such a fantastic job of setting up the website.
 This was the first Store that he has ever done and once you have visited it, I’m sure you will agree that it is fantastic!

 I have looked on a lot a mod websites but have never found anything that I personally think signifies what I think mod clothing is about.
-Boating blazers, 3 buttons suits, stay press pant’s, Ben Sherman shirt’s, Merc clothing, desert boots, Tie’s, Harrington jackets, Scooter accessories and the list go’s on.
+Boating blazers, 3 buttons suits, sta press trousers, desert boots, Tie’s, we move on to making our own suiting & shirts the list go’s on.
 All these items are available on the website.
-Check out the site www.modclothin.com and I know you all agree that it is well worth the glance.

 Suited and booted and ready for action.